|Nutrition Facts (per serving)|

 Slice the crusty baguette, making the slices about a 1/3-inch thick.

 Slice the Manchego cheese, approximately 1/8 – 1/4-inch thick.
 Slicing the cheese thinly may prove tricky because it is dry and crumbly.
-Don´t worry, you´ll only need small pieces to place one on each piece of bread.
+Don't worry, only small pieces are needed to place on each piece of bread.

-If you have a whole piece of jamón, you’ll want to slice it in paper-thin slices.
-If you purchased the jamón already sliced, cut the slices into pieces small enough to fit on the top of the baguette slices.
+Slice jamón in paper-thin slices if using a whole piece.
+For jamón that is already sliced, cut the slices into pieces small enough to fit on the top of the baguette slices.

 Slice the Spanish chorizo into pieces about 1/4-inch thick, ready for frying, optional.
 Some people prefer to simply slice the chorizo and serve, while others enjoy it more lightly fried.

 Place a large open frying pan with a heavy bottom on the stove with a teaspoon of olive oil and move to cover the bottom with oil.
 Turn burner on medium heat.
 Place the chorizo into the pan and fry pieces for 5 to 10 minutes, turning as necessary.
 Remove as soon as the chorizo is cooked.